MBA380/Anthropic-Hackathon/README.md

-# ABAi
+# ABA Forecast

 ## Overview

-ABAi is a prototype clinical-support tool that forecasts the likelihood of behavior escalation for a specific autistic child at specific times of the day.
+ABA Forecast is a prototype clinical-support tool that forecasts the likelihood of behavior escalation for a specific autistic child at specific times of the day.
 The system is built on:

 - Daily clinician input for sleep quality